ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ### Places

-To associate a _Data Entity_ with a _Contextual Entity_ representing a _geographical location or region_ the entity SHOULD have a property of [contentLocation](http://schema.org/contentLocation) with a value of type [Place](http://schema.org/Place).
+To associate a _Data Entity_ with a _Contextual Entity_ representing a _geographical location or region_ the entity SHOULD have a property of [contentLocation] with a value of type [Place].

 This example shows how to define a place, using a [geonames](https://www.geonames.org) ID: